Parks, Lakes & Beaches

 Creatures and measurements

-The Weir holds 2,290 ML but it only has 1870 ML of water in it at present.
+The Weir holds 2,290 ML.
 The catchment area of the Weir is 5900 hectares and has a surface area of 417 hectares.

 The Drakesbrook Weir is an irrigation weir, which collects the water overflow from the Waroona Dam.
 Farmers used the water for their livestock and crops.
 The Weir is a home to Rainbow Trout, Redfin, Perch and Marron; Though some of these creatures are difficult to find.